Research

 NSERC Alliance Missions: Anthropogenic Greenhouse Gas Research

 Canada's priorities include environmental protection and enhancing ongoing efforts to mitigate adverse climate change effects by reducing greenhouse gas (GHG) emissions to at least 40% of 2005 by 2030 and net-zero emissions by 2050.
 From Canada's diverse anthropogenic GHG sources, increased methane emissions from oil sands tailing ponds (OSTP) and end-pit lakes (EPL) have become of great concern due to their warming potential, about seven times as much as carbon dioxide in 20 years.
 Creating suitable policies that contribute to the economic benefits of sustainable bitumen extraction from Canadian oil sands requires building promising land reclamation scenarios and methane emissions mitigation strategies based on substantial scientific facts.
-The Interdisciplinary Laboratory for Mathematical Ecology and Epidemiology (ILMEE) has granted about 1.4 million CAD from NSERC Alliance Missions funds to contribute directly to science-advancing climate research, specifically methane mitigation strategies and monitoring in oil sands territories.
+The Interdisciplinary Laboratory for Mathematical Ecology and Epidemiology (ILMEE) has been granted about 1.4 million CAD from NSERC Alliance Missions funds to contribute directly to science-advancing climate research, specifically methane mitigation strategies and monitoring in oil sands territories.
 Our approach will use various scientific methodologies, including microbiology and aquatic toxicology laboratory experiments, GHG monitoring, data collection and processing, AI machinery and mathematical modelling, and we aim to generate a novel holistic model encompassing diverse challenges and providing insightful future directions to stakeholders to achieve desired goals.

 Alberta Conservation Association